billsioros/cereal/README.md

 * Firstly, let's run **_cereal_** with the **--config** option, so that a configuration file is generated for our project
 * An input consisting only of whitespace characters results in the field at hand taking its default value
 * The **--config** option can be used in the future to edit the configuration file
-* Bare in mind that generating a new makefile is required for all changes to take effect, in case you alter your configuration file
+* Bare in mind that, in case you alter your configuration file, updating the makefile is probably going to be required for some changes to take effect

 ![alt text](img/config.png)